-StatefulSetand repeat number of replicas in
+StatefulSetand repeat the number of replicas in the

 ARGOCD_CONTROLLER_REPLICASenvironment variable.
 The strategic merge patch below demonstrates changes required to configure two controller replicas.

 argocd_app_reconcile- reports application reconciliation duration.
-Can be used to build reconciliation duration heat map to get high-level reconciliation performance picture.
+Can be used to build reconciliation duration heat map to get a high-level reconciliation performance picture.

 argocd_app_k8s_request_total- number of k8s requests per application.
 The number of fallback Kubernetes API queries - useful to identify which application has a resource with non-preferred version and causes performance issues.

 ARGOCD_GRPC_MAX_SIZE_MBenvironment variable allows specifying the max size of the server response message in megabytes.
 The default value is 200.
-You might need to increase for an Argo CD instance that manages 3000+ applications.
+You might need to increase this for an Argo CD instance that manages 3000+ applications.

 argocd-dex-server uses an in-memory database, and two or more instances would have inconsistent data.